Week 4: In-Class#

 Hint

-For each month, first compute the new values from the old values.
+Notice that all the new values depend on the old values.
+If you overwrite one value, you will not be able to compute the other new values correctly.
+You can use other variable names to store the new values.
 Then make a reassignment so that the new values are used as the old values in the next iteration.

 You have taken a loan with a certain monthly interest rate, and you are going to pay it back with a fixed monthly payment.
 Every month, the debt is computed by first adding the interest to the debt, and then subtracting the monthly payment.
 For example, if the debt is 20000 kr, the monthly interest rate is 5%, and the monthly payment is 2000 kr, the debt after the first month can be calculated as: